gingerchew/ginger.wtf-2024/src/posts/how-i-updated-my-site.md

 ## It can be done.

-I'm calling it.
-This is as done as it is going to get, so I'm just calling it.
+I'm calling it. <mark>This is as done as it is going to get</mark>, so I'm just calling it.

 *"Just build websites"* is the advice I'm following here.
 Well, that and "just press publish".